Different Types of ROAS Metrics

 The Marketing Efficiency Ratio (MER), also known as enhanced ROAS (eROAS), provides a broader view of advertising effectiveness by considering the total impact of advertising on business revenue, including organic lift and brand effects.
 This metric helps businesses understand the full value of their advertising investments beyond direct attribution.

-- Brand Effect Measurement: MER captures the brand-building effects of advertising that may not be directly attributable to specific campaigns but contribute to overall business success.
-This includes increased brand awareness, consideration, and preference that drive future conversions.
+- Brand Effect Measurement: Captures long-term brand-building effects that may not be directly attributable to a specific campaign.

-- Long-term Impact Assessment: MER provides insight into the long-term impact of advertising investments by considering delayed conversions and customer lifetime value effects that may not be captured in traditional ROAS calculations.
+- Long-Term Impact Assessment: Helps evaluate delayed conversions and customer lifetime value effects not captured in traditional ROAS.

 New Customer ROAS (ncROAS)